Zac Farro: Novel American (2011–2014)

 Josh Farro founded the band Novel American with former Cecil Adora members Van Beasley, Ryan Clark and Tyler Ward briefly after his departure from Paramore and the group announced plans to record an EP as well as play local venues in the near future.

 On February 22, 2011, the band announced Zac Farro would replace Tyler Ward on drums.

 On May 23, 2014, Novel American was scrapped because the band could not find a suitable lead vocalist.

 Other work

 In 2020 he produced the album The Greatest Part by Becca Mancari.
 He went to collaborate with them again in their 2023 album Left Hand.

 Also in 2020, he released a photography book called In Transit.

 Farro started, and runs, an indie record label called Congrats that is based in Nashville and supports local artists.

 On June 24, 2025, Farro released the song "My My" and announced his solo debut album Operator.
 It was released on July 18, 2025.

 Musical influences

 Farro has stated that some of his influences include: Jimmy Eat World, Radiohead, the Beatles, Pink Floyd, Death Cab for Cutie, Mew, Paper Route, Sigur Rós, Thrice, Sunny Day Real Estate, Dave Grohl and Múm.

 Personal life

 Farro currently resides in Nashville, Tennessee.

+Farro is currently in a relationship with musician Kayla Graninger, also known as Elke.
+The two got engaged in February 2026.